 Sound cylinders (loud to soft) and bells provide training for the auditory sense

-Each of the exercise has an inbuilt control of error so the child is able to see any error made and can independently make his/her own correction.
-Encoring them to practice and improve independently.
+Each of the exercises has an inbuilt control of error so the child is able to see any error made and can independently make his/her own correction.
+Encouraging them to practice and improve independently.

 Learning mathematical concepts in a Montessori classroom begins concretely and progresses towards the abstract.
 Each exercise is presented simple to complex.
 Process is taught first and facts come later.
 Each child develops coordination; concentration and independence when experiencing the materials available.
 These materials Introduce numbers one through to ten, teach counting and value of quantity, using the number rods, sandpaper numbers, cards, spindle boxes, cards and counters, the short bead stairs.
 Along with additional exercises will reinforce number bonds and sequencing of numbers.

 Additional materials are available to introduced higher maths at the child’s correct stage of development and at his/her own pace.
 These include counting and quantity from units, to tens, hundreds and thousands, simple addition and subtraction, simple fractions, geometric shapes and solids and constructive triangles.

 Our environment is deigned in such a way that all activities naturally gear themselves to development of skills for oral, written language and reading.
 Children have the freedom to converse between children and their peers and children and adults.
 Precise names are used on apparatus and objects, vocabulary classification and matching exercises develop visual perception, enrich vocabulary, developing the left to right movement in preparation for reading.
 A large selection of books is available for the children to explore as well as story books at reading times.